paulovn/ml-vm-notebook/README.md

 5. Then the VM will be started and provisioned.
 The process will print progress messages to the terminal.

+6. Finally, there is a message saying the VM is ready to use.
+   See *Operation* below

 The base box (the one that was created by the [base repository](https://github.com/paulovn/machine-learning-vm)) must be downloadable when provisioning this VM.
 The default URL in the Vagrantfile points to a box publicly available in ATLAS,